alexocode/talks/social/you-know-nothing/you-know-nothing.md

 # define us

 ^
-You definitely need some tech skills to work in this industry but they don't make you necessarily a great dev
+But they don't make you necessarily a great dev

-^
 => Let's revisit a question from earlier

 ---